Hazel Dawn: Stage work

 She met producer Ivan Caryll at a party in London.
-Caryll suggested the name Hazel Dawn, considering Tout to be "impossible."
-Dawn met composer Paul Rubens who offered her a part in Dear Little Denmark at the Prince of Wales Theatre (1909), where she made her theatrical début.
+Caryll suggested the stage name Hazel Dawn for her, considering Tout to be "impossible".
+She met composer Paul Rubens, who offered her a part in Dear Little Denmark at the Prince of Wales Theatre (1909), where she made her theatrical début.
 She then starred in The Balkan Princess in 1910 as Olga.
-She achieved a great success with her performance in Ivan Caryll's The Pink Lady (1911).
-The show ran a total of 316 performances on Broadway and then toured, making Dawn famous, even though she was not the leading lady.
-In the production, she introduced My Beautiful Lady, which she sang and played on her violin.
-Subsequently she was known as "The Pink Lady" and the cocktail may have been named for her.
+She achieved a great success with her performance in Ivan Caryll's Edwardian musical comedy, The Pink Lady (1911).
+The show ran a total of 316 performances on Broadway and then toured, making Dawn famous.
+In the production, she introduced "My Beautiful Lady", which she sang and played on her violin.
+Subsequently, she was known as "The Pink Lady", and the Pink Lady cocktail may have been named for her.

-The Little Cafe (1913) was produced by the New Amsterdam Theatre and adapted from a book by C.M.S.
-McLellan.
-One reviewer found the play lacking when compared to The Pink Lady, but he enjoyed the song Just Because It's You.
-Dawn performed it in the third act.
-He wrote: "Dawn was radiantly beautiful and sang far better than did other members of the cast."
-The Little Cafe was a place in Paris where large crowds assembled to admire the renowned beauty of the owner's daughter.

 She starred in the operetta The Debutante (1914) at the National Theater in Washington, D.C. under the management of John C. Fisher.
 Harry B. Smith wrote the book and play adaptation.
-The setting of the operetta is in London and Paris, with Dawn's depicting a young American girl who is pursued by a nobleman, who desires her fortune.
+The setting of the operetta is in London and Paris, and Dawn played a young American girl pursued by a nobleman, who desires her fortune.
 She plays the violin during a scene where she runs away to Paris and makes her musical debut before an appreciative audience.
-In December, she appeared in The Debutante at the Knickerbocker Theatre.
-The many shows she appeared in include The Great Temptations, Getting Gertie's Garter, and The Demi-Virgin as well as vaudeville.
+In December, she appeared in The Debutante at the Knickerbocker Theatre in Washington.
+The shows she appeared in include The Great Temptations, Avery Hopwood's Getting Gertie's Garter and The Demi-Virgin, as well as vaudeville.
 Her last appearance on Broadway was in Wonder Boy (1931).

-She emerged from retirement in June 1948 to appear on stage with her daughter Hazel Dawn Jr. in a revival of Ruth Gordon’s play Years Ago at the Casino Theatre, Newport RI.
+She emerged from retirement in June 1948 to appear on stage with her daughter Hazel Dawn Jr. in a revival of Ruth Gordon’s play Years Ago at the Casino Theatre in Newport, Rhode Island.